UN adds record Siberia temperature to extreme weather archive | DW | 14.12.2021

 Verkhoyansk rests roughly 115 kilometers (70 miles) north of the Arctic Circle.
 Temperature recordings began there in 1885.

-Average temperatures during the Siberian heatwave were 10 degrees Centigrade higher than average for that time of year.
+Average temperatures during the Siberian heat wave were 10 degrees Celsius higher than average for that time of year.
 The Arctic's pace of heating is more than double the global average.

-The probe into the heat in Verkhoyansk is among several open investigations the WMO has going into record temperatures around the globe.
-It is also investigating record highs from this year on the Italian island of Sicily and last year in California's death valley.
+The probe into the heat in Verkhoyansk is among several open investigations the WMO into record temperatures around the globe.
+It is also investigating record highs from this year on the Italian island of Sicily and last year in California's Death Valley.

 ar/rc (AFP, Reuters)